Do you spend half of your day monitoring, updating, and tweaking your Google Ads?

 Because of this, a script continuously monitoring our ads' CTR would be incredibly helpful.

-This script will actually populate a Google sheet so you can track the CTR of specific ads, historically.
-This is a great way to track any changes in user behavior in relation to your ad, and may open up new insights into what new search terms you may need to target.
+This script will populate a Google sheet so you can track the historical CTR of specific ads.
+This is a great way to track any changes in the ad’s user behavior, and may open up new insights into what new search terms you may need to target.

-Being the original masterminds behind SKAGs, we work with a lot of different ad groups.
+We’re the original masterminds behind SKAGs.
 Just like the N-Gram script helps manage and grow our ad groups, this script helps us keep their performance up to par.

 The Declining Ad Groups Report script will produce a multi-tabbed spreadsheet that will populate with any ad groups that are dropping in performance.
 It will look something like the image below: